 K‑Seal will not block the cooling system and is safe to use with all types of water cooled engine.

 Yes.
-K‑Seal is suitable for use with aluminium and all other radiator materials.
+K‑Seal is suitable for use with aluminum and all other radiator materials.
 It will even repair leaks in hard plastic radiator casings.

 It is possible to add K‑Seal to the cooling system even if there is no leak.
 However, the effectiveness of K‑Seal reduces over time and, due to the varying conditions in different cooling systems, it is not possible to determine exactly how long K‑Seal will remain effective.